-Paul continues pointing out the sinfulness of mankind.
+Paul continues pointing out the sinfulness of mankind by quoting from the Old Testament.

-Paul has already made clear that this is exactly what the competing Hebrew “authorities” are doing when they are slandering Paul’s message, misrepresenting his gospel (verse 8).
-But Paul made it clear that he is no better than them (verse 9).
-It is only because of the power of the Spirit and walking by faith following and obedience to the Spirit that Paul can avoid living a life of sin, a life of deceiving words.
+Paul has already made clear that the competing Hebrew “authorities” are exercising deception when they are slandering Paul’s message, misrepresenting his gospel (v 8).
+But Paul made it clear that he is no better than they are (v 9).
+It is only because of the power of the Spirit.
+By trusting, obeying, and following the Spirit can Paul avoid living a life of sin, a life of deceit.
+That is why the gospel is such good news—it brings us power to walk apart from enslaving, destructive sin.

 The words of men also have immense power.
 James 3:5-12 describes the human tongue as being an untamable instrument of destruction, like a small flame that ignites a forest fire.
 Paul, in this section, is reinforcing his assertion that it is not only the condemnable, slandering, competing Jewish “authorities” who have a sin problem, but this is a human problem that every single person has, including Paul.

-In verse 15, Paul quotes Isaiah 59:7 which is part of a passage that describes unrighteous and unjust behavior.
+In verse 15, Paul quotes Isaiah 59:7 (Their feet are swift to shed blood) which is part of a passage that describes unrighteous and unjust behavior.
 Sin separates us from God, and because the essence of sin is doing things “my way,” it inevitably leads to deception.
 Once we resort to deceiving others, we are headed down a road to advance the destruction and enslavement of other people.

 The competing Jewish “authorities” have come to the most influential place on earth, Rome, to convince the Gentile believers in Rome whose “faith is being proclaimed throughout the world” (Romans 1:8) that Paul’s teaching of grace is wrong.
-They seek, through judgment of Paul and slander of his teaching, to destroy Paul’s ministry.
+They seek to destroy Paul’s ministry by judging him and slandering his teaching.
+They seek to destroy the ministry of his partners in the gospel, like Aquila and Priscilla (Romans 16:3).

 Paul is exposing the competing Jewish “authorities” for who they are: sinful slanderers bent on destruction.